 We usually spend the night in Uvita because it’s the last big town before pavones.
 It’s closer to the airport, but only by 30 min, to stay in Dominical.
 Dominical is very Americanized and if you are intimidated going to CR your first time, this could help ease your transition.
 But Americanized means touristy to me and other than eating at Cafe Mongo Congo, I don’t like it here that much.

-From Uvita it will take you three hours
+From Uvita it will take you 3 hours.

 In Rio Claro you go right again (still following the signs for Golfito).

 This depends a lot on your habits and what you are looking for.
-You can do it very cheap and put up with some discomfort or you pay more money for luxury.
+You can visit Pavones very cheaply and put up with some discomfort OR you can pay more money for luxury.

 Here is what our trip cost for the four of us for a 10-day trip.
-We spent 7 nights in Pavones and one night in Uvita one night in San Jose before flying out (and thanks to Volaris, one night in Guadalajara but that was free)
+Our accommodation is a little more on the rugged side but still with plenty of comforts.
+We spent 7 nights in Pavones, 1 night in Uvita, and 1 night in San Jose before flying out (and thanks to Volaris, one night in Guadalajara but that was free).

--Airfare total $828 (including picking seats and carrying a surfboard bag)
+-Airfare for 4 people $828 (including picking seats and carrying a surfboard bag)

 -Rental car $289

--Eating out.
-This varies depending on how much you cook at home.
-We didn’t eat out much
+-Eating out $225 (This varies depending on how much you cook at home.
+We didn’t eat out much.)

-Twice at the Italian restaurant pina (just for a snack of one pizza to share) each time was about 15,000 ($55)
+2 dinners at the Italian restaurant Pina (just for a snack of one pizza to share each time) 30,000 ($105)

 Misc airport $25